Essential Amino Acids

 Dr. med.
 Heinz Lüscher

 Essential amino acids are not only interesting for athletes!
-They have various important and complex effects in the human body, which is why they are indispensable for all of us.
+They have a variety of important and complex effects in the human body, which is why they are indispensable for us all.
 A deficiency or imbalance in the amino acid balance can lead to serious illnesses.

 What are amino acids?